Golf is a game that provides the opportunity to be your best.

-During our seven years together, I learned how the SOAR System works to integrate those with special needs into society by providing sports and recreation programs to encourage a healthy and active lifestyle with activities such as tennis, horseback riding, golf, bowling, swimming, bocce and cheerleading.
+During our seven years together, I learned how the SOAR System works to integrate those with special needs into society.
+Providing sports and recreation programs encourages a healthy and active lifestyle.
+SOAR incorporates activities such as tennis, horseback riding, golf, bowling, swimming, bocce and cheerleading.
 In addition, they enjoy the opportunity to grow, interact and develop and become active in the community.
 SOAR has a special place in my heart, and I want to see the organization prosper.

 When Chris came to his first class, he would not look at me.
 He had no confidence, was in a strange environment and clammed up.
 As we shared golf with him and the other students, they blossomed like roses.
 Chris went on to win the South Carolina Special Olympics Golf Championship and competed in Nebraska for the National Championship, where he finished second.
 Wow!
 Chris is now in his twenties and has held a full-time job for over two years.

 I invite you to support Special Olympics and SOAR.
 Please join us and share in a life-giving round of golf.